Skip to main content

 Loot Boxes in Video Games Not Gambling Says ESRB

-In the world of video games, loot boxes have become a very controversial subject of late.
-Many have even criticized games for including gambling with these boxes, even though the games can be played by those who are not old enough to legally gamble.
-However, the Entertainment Software Rating Board (ESRB), who is responsible for regulating gaming here in the USA, recently determined that loot boxes are not gambling.
+In the world of video games, loot boxes have recently become a very controversial subject.
+Many have even criticized games for including gambling in these boxes.
+This is also because the games can be played by people who are not old enough to legally gamble.
+However, the Entertainment Software Rating Board (ESRB), which is responsible for regulating gaming, determined that loot boxes aren’t gambling.

 ESRB rules loot boxes in video games is not gambling